nouinou/nextjs-image-gallery/README.md

 To run the project locally, follow the steps below:

+- Clone this repository by running `git clone https://github.com/nouinou/nextjs-image-gallery.git`

 #### Development server:

-- run `npm install` to install the necessary packages.
+- Run `npm install` to install the necessary packages.
-- run `npm run dev` to serve the project.
+- Run `npm run dev` to serve the project.

 Assuming that you have already installed the necessary packages, to serve the project in a production environment, you need to build it first using the npm run build command, and then use npm start to start the server.

-- run `npm run build` to build the project.
+- Run `npm run build` to build the project.
-- run `npm start` to serve the project.
+- Run `npm start` to serve the project.

 #### Production